UIUC-Chatbot/AICE-rlaif/RAG&Exa/README.md

 # RAG quick start
 By using [RAG_Quick_Start.ipynb], you can embed any passages for retrieval.
 All you need to do is to preprocess your passages to a specific format.
 There's an example of how to use the code.
 I embed one Sherlock Holmes novel (which is the [SH.txt])

+I'm pretty sure [RAG_Quick_Start.ipynb] is NOT perfect!!
+I'll test it on different datasets and keep refining this!

 # Study notes
 I spent a lot time learning RAG, and add detailed notes in [train_rag.ipynb].
 But it's a little bit messy...